 In 2004, the ACCC was of the view that declaration, combined with an appropriate pricing principle, would likely promote competition in the FTM services market.
 Similarly, revocation of the MTAS declaration was considered as likely to maintain the influences which led to above cost pricing for the MTAS and the consequent lack of competition in the market within which FTM services were provided.
-The ACCC expected partial pass through of reductions in the MTAS price in the short term and a closer association of FTM prices with their underlying cost of production over the longer term.99
+The ACCC expected partial pass through of reductions in the MTAS price in the short term and a closer association of FTM prices with their underlying cost of production over the longer term.
+123

-Since 2004, FTM pass through has occurred to a certain extent but has been lower than expected.
-However, the ACCC agrees with the CCC that the absence of pass through is not in itself a reason against continued declaration.100
+Since 2004, FTM pass through has occurred to a certain extent but has been much lower than expected.
+However, the ACCC agrees with the CCC that the absence of pass through is not in itself a reason against continued declaration.
+124

 The MTAS is an essential input into the provision of FTM calls.
 Vertically integrated operators face the actual costs for FTM calls terminating on their own networks, but are able to set above cost prices for rival fixed only operators.
 The result is that fixed only operators must pay above cost prices to terminate all FTM calls whereas vertically integrated operators only pay above cost prices for calls terminating on other MNOs' networks.
-Above cost MTAS rates therefore tend to act as a barrier to providers considering entry into the FTM market and have resulted in high retail prices for FTM calls.